 AN engine on the Disneyland Railroad, one of the best rides for Guests of all ages to enjoy together

 When determining the best age for Disneyland for your family, reviewing ride options suited for each age group is essential.
-Here are recommendations tailored to your child’s interests and development, updated for 2025 and 2026:
+Here are recommendations tailored to your child’s interests and development, updated for 2026:

 Infants and Toddlers (Under 3 Years)